 Do you hide some of your sexual behavior from others?

-- Do you often find yourself preocupied with sexual thoughts?
+Do you often find yourself preoccupied with sexual thoughts?

 Spouses of Sex Addicts

 Discovering that your spouse is a sex addict can be an extremely traumatic experience.
-Spouses often report having the following symptoms:
+Spouses often report having the following symptoms upon discovery: